Aukevanoost/cassandra-lab/docs/setup-docker.md

 ## 1.3 Enter the cluster CQLSH

 ```
-docker exec -it cass1 cqlsh --connect-timeout="3600" --request-timeout="3600"
+docker exec -it cass1 cqlsh --connect-timeout="60" --request-timeout="60"
 ```

+## 1.4 Adding the datasets to the cluster

+You can find all of the datasets in the following [Google drive link](https://drive.google.com/drive/folders/1WYybo02Xz36sh7Fi5gcpUIEcjlE-E-nD?usp=sharing).

+After downloading the datasets you can move the files to your mount link (data folder).
+The mount link will be used as absolute link to load the data from the CSV files into the cluster.

+You can find the files in the node under the url: <br />
+`/var/lib/cassandra/recommendation_one/{target_file}_{target_country}.csv` <br /> or <br /> `/var/lib/cassandra/recommendation_three/{target_file}_{target_country}.csv`

-## 1.4 Stopping the cluster
+## 1.5 Stopping the cluster
 ```
 docker-compose stop
 ```